 |Enlargement of penis with growth in breadth and development of glans; further growth of testes and scrotum, darkening of scrotal skin||4||Hair resembles adult type, but not spread to medial thighs|

 |Adult size and shape genitalia||5||Adult type and quantity, spread to medial thighs|

 |Source: Tanner JM.
 Growth at adolescence.
 Oxford: Blackwell Scientific Publications, 1962|

 Treatment of OIs is an evolving science, and availability of new agents or clinical data on existing agents may change therapeutic options and preferences.
 As a result, these recommendations will need to be periodically updated.

-Recommendations are rated using the rating system noted in the Pediatric Opportunistic Infections Recommendations Rating Scheme below.
-The rating scheme includes explanatory text that reviews the evidence and the panel’s assessment.
-The letters A, B, and C represent the strength of the recommendation for or against a preventive or therapeutic measure and are based on assessing the balance of benefits and risks of adhering compared to not adhering to the recommendation, and Roman numerals I, I*, II, II*, and III indicate the quality of evidence supporting the recommendation and are based on study design.
+In 2013, recommendations were rated using the rating system noted in the 2013 Pediatric Opportunistic Infections Recommendations Rating Scheme below.
+This rating scheme includes explanatory text that reviews the evidence and the panel’s assessment.
+The letters A, B, and C represent the strength of the recommendation for or against a preventive or therapeutic measure and are based on assessing the balance of benefits and risks of adhering compared to not adhering to the recommendation.
+Roman numerals I, I*, II, II*, and III indicate the quality of evidence supporting the recommendation and are based on study design.
 Roman numerals with asterisks describe types of evidence where a higher quality of evidence exists for adults compared to children.